 Listen, listen, listen

-You might think that law firm client communication is about giving legal advice, but often, what clients really need is for you to first listen.
-As Irene Leonard of Coaching for Change explains, it’s easy for lawyers to jump in and share their thoughts before they’ve truly understood the problem, which can leave clients feeling as if they’re not truly heard.
+As Irene Leonard of Coaching for Change explains, it’s easy for lawyers to jump in and share their thoughts before they’ve truly understood the problem.
+This can leave clients feeling as if they’re not truly heard.

 “Since lawyers are smart, we often anticipate what is going to be said, and don’t feel the need to listen carefully.
 But when we really listen to a client, we can hear levels of communication that may deepen our understanding of the client’s problem,” she says.
 “Be open to the possibility that you do not have a complete grasp on the problem before it’s been stated, that you do not know what the person is going to tell you.”

 Active listening is also important.
-In an article on active listening from the Harvard Business Review entitled “What Great Listeners Actually Do.”
-The authors found that the best listeners do these four things:
+In an article on active listening from the Harvard Business Review entitled “What Great Listeners Actually Do,” the authors found that the best listeners do these four things:

 - They ask questions.
 If you ask questions, your client will know that you’ve heard them, you understand them, and you’re asking for more information.